mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 In the [previous chapter](config.md), we indicated that you need to configure a path to which to redirect when the adapter does not detect a user.
-In this chapter, we'll detail how to create a handler for getting these details, as well as how to set up routing for it.
+In this chapter, we'll detail how to create a login handler for processing user credentials.

 Roughly, what we need to do is:

 - Create a handler that will both display and handle a login form, redirecting to the originally requested location once a successful authentication occurs.

-- Create a template with a form for capturing the username and password, with the form action set to the originally requested location.
+- Create a template with a form for capturing the username and password.

 - Create a route to the new handler.

 ## Create the handler